gul-cpp/gul14/README.md

 The general utility library contains often-used utility functions and types that form the foundation for other libraries and programs.
 The main fields covered by the library are:

-  * String utilities
+  * String handling
-  * Concurrency utilities
+  * Concurrency
-  * Time utilities
+  * Time
+  * Statistics and numerics
+  * Containers
-  * Debugging utilities
+  * Debugging
-  * Numeric utilities
   * Backports from new standard library extensions

+To get started, have a look at the [documentation website](http://tesla.desy.de/libraries/gul/html/).

 Here you find more detailed information on: